 – Photography.
 I took the widest lens I have (16-35mm) and it was ok to photograph the windmills from close by as it allowed me to get the whole building, but it was too wide to photograph some of the landscapes as many windmills were standing pretty far, on the other side of the canal.
 Next time I would take my regular lens, 24-70mm.

 All in all, we had a great time in Kinderdijk and I’m really glad we finally found the time to visit.
 Would I go again?
 Absolutely!
 Would I come from the other side of the world for it?
-Just for the windmills, no. But it’s something you should really consider adding to your itinerary if you are traveling to the Netherlands.
+Just for the windmills, no. But it’s something you should really consider adding to your itinerary if you are traveling to the Netherlands or are looking for ideas for day trips from Amsterdam.
 After all, this place is one of a kind!

 If you enjoyed reading this post, please share it and pin this image!